 I am a documentary cinematographer, DoP and Producer.
 Over the past 27 years I have worked on many iconic natural history series and films for Netflix, Disneynature and the BBC.

-For the past 3 years I have worked as Visual Effects Director of Photography on The Dinosaurs – a 4 part Netflix series with Silverback Films, Industrial Light and Magic, Amblin Television and Steven Spielberg.
+For the past 8 years I have been VFX Director of Photography across two major Netflix series with Silverback Films, working closely with Industrial Light and Magic, Amblin Entertainment and Executive Producer Steven Spielberg.

 I have won multiple BAFTAs and EMMYs for cinematography.
 I specialise in tracking vehicle work – using gimbals mounted on vehicles to film behaviour and create sequences with style and movement.

-Previously I was VFX DoP on Life on Our Planet – an epic 8-part series for Netflix.
-I worked on all VFX across the series and several natural history sequences, in total contributing to over 40 scenes.
-Now showing on Netflix!
+Previously – Life on Our Planet – an epic 8-part series about the history of life on Earth.
+This series combined VFX with natural history footage.
+I worked on all VFX and several natural history sequences, in total contributing to over 40 scenes.

-From 2015-2019 most of my time was spent working on Our Planet, which is now showing on Netflix.
-I was one of the principle cinematographers working on 18 sequences across the 8-part series.
+From 2015-2019 I was one of the principal cinematographers on Our Planet (Netflix), shooting 18 sequences across the 8-part series.

-Before that I was principle camera operator on BBC’s The Hunt (2015) working on all episodes and contributing to 20 sequences across the series.
+From 2013-2015 I was principal cinematographer on The Hunt (BBC).
+Working across all episodes and contributing to 20 sequences across the series.

 I try to give my camerawork a distinctive style and cinematic feel, to engage the audience and give them a real sense of the animal and its environment.